 Alexandre Perez is president and co-founder of The Altius Society.
 His interests include technology development, venture capital investing, and international political economy.
-He has been a private equity investment executive at Kohlberg Kravis Roberts in London, an investment-banking associate at Goldman Sachs New York in the Financial Institutions Group, and strategy consultant at McKinsey Europe and Brazil.
-From 2009 to 2012, Alexandre attended the Stanford Graduate School of Business, where he earned his MBA, and the Harvard Kennedy School of Government, where he graduate with a Master in Public Administration.
+He has been a private equity investment executive at Kohlberg Kravis Roberts in London, investment-banking associate at Goldman Sachs New York in the Financial Institutions Group, and strategy consultant at McKinsey Europe and Brazil.
+From 2009 to 2012, Alexandre attended the Stanford Graduate School of Business, where he earned his MBA, and the Harvard Kennedy School of Government, where he graduated with a Master in Public Administration.
 He also holds an MSc and BSc in Industrial Engineering from the University of Valladolid.
-He finished his undergraduate studies summa cum laude in 2006 and earned the National Prize by the Spanish Minister of Education awarded to the top-3 engineering graduates in the country.
+He finished his engineering studies summa cum laude in 2006 and earned the National Prize by the Spanish Minister of Education awarded to the top-3 engineering graduates in the country.
 He also holds the degree of Piano Professor, with training in the Salamanca and Valladolid Music Conservatories.
-He has been awarded the Rafael del Pino Foundation, Carolina Foundation, Caja Madrid and Fulbright scholarships.
+He has been awarded the Carolina and Rafael del Pino Foundations, Caja Madrid and Fulbright scholarships.
 Additionally he has published policy and opinion pieces on publications such as the Financial Times and the New York Times.